TLPcoder/templatizejs/README.md

 # Templatizejs

-A simple node modules that provides the ability to take your normal JSON structures and extend them through the use of templates.
+A simple node modules that provides the ability to take your normal JSON, YAML, or file and extend them through the use of templates.
 This module supports both browser and node usage.
-However templatizejs is more useful for the node user at is lets you extend from the process object and vcap env variables.
+However templatizejs is more useful for the node user at is lets you parse files, and extend from the process object, vcap env variables.

-Templatizejs supports YAML and will convert JSON and return a JSON object with the templates resolved.

 ## FUTURE SUPPORT

 html
 css
-file
 ...

 ## JSON Intro